-The philosophy is based on 10 Precepts of an awakened man designed to offer a framework of guiding principles for the modern man.
+The philosophy is based on 12 virtues of an awakened man and is designed to offer a framework of guiding principles for the modern man.

 "Help your brother's boat across, and your own will reach the shore."